MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: We formulate the OOD problem on graphs and develop a new invariant learning approach, Explore-to-Extrapolate Risk Minimization (EERM), that facilitates graph neural networks to leverage invariance principles for prediction.
 EERM resorts to multiple context explorers (specified as graph structure editers in our case) that are adversarially trained to maximize the variance of risks from multiple virtual environments.

 ### Out-of-Distribution Generalization: 2021

+- Visual Representation Learning Does Not Generalize Strongly Within the Same Domain. [[paper]](https://arxiv.org/abs/2107.08221) [[code]](https://github.com/bethgelab/InDomainGeneralizationBenchmark)
+  - Lukas Schott, Julius von Kügelgen, Frederik Träuble, Peter Gehler, Chris Russell, Matthias Bethge, Bernhard Schölkopf, Francesco Locatello, Wieland Brendel. *ICLR 2022*
+  - Key Word: Out-of-Distribution Generalization; Disentanglement; Benchmark.
+  - Digest: In contrast to prior robustness work that introduces novel factors of variation during test time, such as blur or other (un)structured noise, we here recompose, interpolate, or extrapolate only existing factors of variation from the training data set (e.g., small and medium-sized objects during training and large objects during testing).
+Models that learn the correct mechanism should be able to generalize to this benchmark.
+In total, we train and test 2000+ models and observe that all of them struggle to learn the underlying mechanism regardless of supervision signal and architectural bias.
+Moreover, the generalization capabilities of all tested models drop significantly as we move from artificial datasets towards more realistic real-world datasets.

+- Gradient Matching for Domain Generalization. [[paper]](https://arxiv.org/abs/2104.09937) [[code]](https://github.com/YugeTen/fish)
+  - Yuge Shi, Jeffrey Seely, Philip H.S.
+Torr, N. Siddharth, Awni Hannun, Nicolas Usunier, Gabriel Synnaeve. *ICLR 2022*
+  - Key Word: Domain Generalization, Multi-Source Domain Adaptation.
+  - Digest: Here, we propose an inter-domain gradient matching objective that targets domain generalization by maximizing the inner product between gradients from different domains.
+Since direct optimization of the gradient inner product can be computationally prohibitive -- it requires computation of second-order derivatives -- we derive a simpler first-order algorithm named Fish that approximates its optimization.

 ### Out-of-Distribution Generalization: 2020